 Next, the doctor gently punctures your scrotum with a needle to access to your vas deferens.
 They will carefully cut each vas deferens and seals the ends.
 Because the provider doesn’t use a scalpel for this procedure, you won’t require stitches.

 You can engage in sexual activities as soon as you feel comfortable, which will probably take anywhere from three to seven days.
 After the procedure, you can expect to experience some soreness and swelling.
 Usually, it’s best to take it easy for a few days and let your body heal.

 After a vasectomy, your sperm still contains semen, so it’s important to continue using backup forms of birth control, like condoms (for you) or the pill (for her), for several months.

-After about two to three months, Dr. Schulz can order a semen analysis to ensure your seminal fluid doesn’t contain sperm.
+After about two to three months, the provider can order a semen analysis to ensure your seminal fluid doesn’t contain sperm.
 When all the sperm that remains in your system is gone, you won’t require backup methods of birth control any longer.